 Clean Water Branch

 Under Section 401 of the Clean Water Act, the Department of Health (DOH), Clean Water Branch (CWB) is responsible for issuing or denying Section 401 WQCs for any project/activity that requires a federal license or permit and may result in a water pollutant discharge to State surface waters.
-The DOH-CWB issued the Blanket Section 401 WQC to the United States Army Corps of Engineers (USACE) for certain 2012 Nationwide Permits (NWPs) which will become effective August 31, 2015.
+The DOH-CWB issued the Blanket Section 401 WQC to the United States Army Corps of Engineers (USACE) for certain 2012 DA NWPs which became effective August 31, 2015.
 Seven (7) NWPs are covered under the Blanket Section 401 WQC.
-A discharger’s project/activity may be covered under the Blanket Section 401 WQC if the project/activity is covered under only one (1) of these NWPS and the discharger can comply with all conditions and requirements of the Blanket Section 401 WQC.
+A discharger’s project/activity may be covered under the Blanket Section 401 WQC if the project/activity is covered under only one (1) of these NWPs and the discharger can comply with all conditions and requirements of the Blanket Section 401 WQC.

 If you would like to request coverage under the Blanket Section 401 WQC: